Sales Lessons from Violet’s Boutique

 As I stood there looking at myself in the mirror, I had a silent conversation with myself.

 “Sometimes I spend a whole day on Oxford Street and don’t find anything I like.
 Surely it’s worth paying the extra just for the time I’ll save shopping?”

 “This suits me so perfectly I’ll probably still be wearing it in 30 years time”

 “I easily spend this much on a hotel room without a second thought, why not on a top that will last me for years?”

-Suddenly, not only was buying this very expensive top not only the only obvious thing to do.
-It suddenly felt totally obvious that ALL my tops from this moment onwards should cost this much!.
+Suddenly, not only was buying this very expensive top the most obvious thing to do, but it suddenly felt totally obvious that ALL my tops from this moment onwards should cost this much!
 It made so much sense!!

 I had done that typical sales cliché (but oh so true) thing.
 I had “bought” it with emotion – and then justified it to myself with perfect logic…

 And the thing is that Violet didn’t tell me any of these things.
 She didn’t have to sell to me.
 I knew I wanted it, so I sold it to myself.

 But what Violet did do is gave me time and space to have that internal conversation – if she had stood there trying to talk me into buying it it’s more than likely she would have talked me out of it – the real masterstroke was that she left me to have that internal conversation on my own.

 Lesson 7: Allow your client time to process their decision